Portable Water Bowl

 Outdoor Chase Games

 If you have a dog who loves to chase squirrels in the backyard, you can channel your dog’s chase instinct in more productive ways.
-Chase comes naturally to many dogs, and it is a fun active game to get your dog up and playing.
+Chase comes naturally to many dogs, and it is a fun, active game to get your pet up and playing.
 Simply set them up and watch your dog go running after the attached “flag.”
 It’s possibly the easiest way to tire out your dog.

 Dog Activity Tracker

 Is your dog getting more exercise this time of year?
 An activity tracker is a fun way to monitor how active your dog is during the day.
-With an activity monitor, you can set an activity goal for your dog’s daily level of movement and track how frequently your dog meets their goal.
+With an activity monitor, you can set a goal for your dog’s daily level of movement and track how frequently your dog meets their goal.
 You can even compare your dog’s movements to dogs of the same breed all over the country or in your local area.
 Some activity trackers have a built-in GPS monitor for added safety.

 The AKC independently selected each product featured in this article.
 If you purchase a product through this article, we may receive a portion of the sale.
 While we do our best to update links often, please note that prices and deals are subject to change.